Post Graduate Diploma in Enterprise Management

 The Rhodes Business School is committed to making a significant contribution to the development of an entrepreneurial culture in South Africa.
 In a country in which unemployment is high and in which the prospects of finding employment in established organisations appears to be diminishing, more people will have to think in terms of creating their own employment, as opposed to just seeking employment.

 The programme is designed to lay the foundations for students who wish to pursue the idea of starting their own businesses, thus creating their own employment as well as employment for others.
 It is generally held that small businesses create far more jobs from a macroeconomic point of view, than do established, large businesses.
 Being an entrepreneur has its own set of challenges, agonies and ecstasies.
 If, at the end of the course, a student feels unsuited to being an entrepreneur, he or she will nevertheless be equipped to pursue a career in business.

-Click PDEM Brochure to download a PDF copy of the diploma information or contact the PDEM co-ordinator Jos Welman (firstname.lastname@example.org).
+Click PGDip (Enterprise Management) FT brochure to download a PDF copy of the diploma information or contact the co-ordinator Tshidi Mohapeloa (T.Mohapeloa@ru.ac.za).